Gwayaboy/Module2-UIAutomationTesting/README.md

       ```
      3. Build and run all tests from the TestExplorer and see Chrome browser start and stop for each and of the scenario, they should all fail for not being yet implementent

      4. We have the necessary plumbing and Page Objects to start implementing the steps.
-Open the ```WebBingSearchEngineTextSearchSteps.cs``` step class:
+Open the ```WebBingSearchEngineTextSearchSteps.cs``` steps class:
         ```csharp
         [Binding]
         public class WebBingSearchEngineTextSearchSteps : Steps